bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Attribute Selectors</h4>

-Some of the common selectors looked at early may also be defined as attribute selectors, in which an element is selected based upon its class or ID value.
+<p>Some of the common selectors looked at early may also be defined as
+attribute selectors, in which an element is selected based upon its class or ID value.
 These class and ID attribute selectors are widely used and extremely powerful but only the beginning.
 Other
 <a href="http://www.css3.info/preview/attribute-selectors/">attribute
 selectors</a> have emerged over the years, specifically taking a large leap forward with CSS3.
-Now elements can be selected based on whether an attribute is present and what its value may contain.
+Now elements can be selected based on whether an attribute is present and what its value may contain.</p>

 <h4>Attribute Present Selector</h4>

-The first attribute selector identifies an element based on whether it includes an attribute or not, regardless of any actual value.
+<p>The first attribute selector identifies an element based on whether it
+includes an attribute or not, regardless of any actual value.
 To select an element based on if an attribute is present or not, include the attribute name in square brackets, &lbrack;&rbrack;, within a selector.
-The square brackets may or may not follow any qualifier such as an element type or class, all depending on the level of specificity desired.
+The square brackets may or may not follow any qualifier such as an element type or class, all depending on the level of specificity desired.</p>

 <h4>CSS</h4>